The Best Parts of The Pragmatic Programmer 📚

 So without further adieu, here are some highlights as I read this book.
 After reading this, I hope it encourages you to give the book a read yourself.

 …if the bug is the result of someone’s wrong assumption, discuss the problem with the whole team: if one person misunderstands, then it’s possible many people do.

 I love this one, it really harps the fact that tight communication reduces the bugs your team produces.

 Take a deep breath

 Don’t be a slave to history.
 Don’t let existing code dictate future code.
 All code can be replaced if it is no longer appropriate.
 Even within one program, don’t let what you’ve already done constrain what you do next—be ready to refactor.
 This decision may impact the project schedule.
 The assumption is that the impact will be less than the cost of not making the change.

-It’s a common misconception for early programmers to pigeon-hole themselves to a project/code-bases conventions, whether stylistically or architecturally.
-One strategy that I have had success with is not being afraid to address code smells with your team.
+It’s a common misconception for early programmers to pigeon-hole themselves to a projects conventions, whether stylistically or architecturally.
+One strategy that I have had success with is not being afraid to address code smells.
 This shows you are willing to go the extra mile in terms of maintaining a code base.
-It shows ownership of the product you work with everyday.
+It shows ownership of the product you work with every day.
 Encourage people to challenge old code, either your own or your peers.

 In The Weeds